FloydATC/rlox/README.md

             }

         2.2.5.
-Method declarations
+Methods

-            Methods are declared on an object class but called on an object instance:
+            Methods are special functions declared on an object class but called on an object instance:

             class Animal {
                 speak() {